HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 ### 2.2 The difference between distributed tracing and logging

 Before the advent of containers, Kubernetes, and microservices, gaining visibility into monolithic systems was simple.
+However, in distributed environment, distributed tracing provides comprehensive visibility into application performance across microservices and containers.

-Log aggregation, the practice of combining logs from many different services, is a good example.
-It may give a snapshot of the activity within a collection of individual services, but the logs lack contextual metadata to provide the full picture of a request as it travels downstream through possibly millions of application dependencies.
+Log aggregation may give a snapshot of the activity within a collection of individual services, but the logs lack contextual metadata to provide the full picture of a request as it travels downstream through possibly millions of application dependencies.
 On its own, this method simply isn’t sufficient for troubleshooting in distributed systems.[[Dynatrace]][What is distributed tracing and why does it matter?]

+In comparison, distributed tracing is the process of following a single transaction from endpoint to endpoint in context.

 ## 3. Root Cause Analysis Using Traces